Soquel High School: Athletics

 Soquel High School offers a variety of competitive sports and is part of the Santa Cruz Coast Athletic League (SCCAL) and the California Interscholastic Federation-Central Coast Section (CCS).
 In the fall Soquel offers Cross Country, Football, Girls Golf, Girls Tennis, Girls Volleyball, and Water Polo.
 The men's water polo team has been particularly successful winning 20 straight SCCAL championships and a CCS championship in 2003.
 In winter, Soquel offers Basketball, Soccer and Wrestling, and in the spring there is Baseball, Softball, Track & Field, Swimming & Diving, Boys Tennis, Boys Golf, and Boys Volleyball.
 In addition, Soquel High School students can compete in surfing and cheerleading that fall outside of the SCCAL and CCS and are listed under Club Sports.

 Student body

 While the student body changes year to year it is typically comprised ethnically of: American Indian 1%, Asian 3%, Hispanic 34%, Black 1%, White 57%, Decline to state 4%.
 Typically 51% of the students are male and 49% female.
 The teacher to student ratio is about 1:18.

-Soquel High School was opened to students on September 11, 1962, and has approximately 1,200 students as of 2018.
-The high school spans 40 acres and is located on a plateau in the foothills of this Coastal California community one mile from the shores of Monterey Bay.
-Its original meaning is derived from a Costanoan Indian word for "place of the willows".
-Students at Soquel High School reside in Capitola, Live Oak and parts of Santa Cruz, Scotts Valley, and of course Soquel.